 Not many people have heard of Grutas Park in Lithuania.
-Even if you call it by its more popular nickname, Stalin World, it is still comparatively unknown.
-But the existence of Stalin World shouldn’t come as too much of a surprise...
+Even if you call it by its more popular nickname, Stalin World, it is still comparatively unknown...